 Notes:

 About the Bourbon.
-Knob Creek is my favorite sippin' whiskey, but no way I'm mixing it with sugar and mint.
-Maker's Mark is a popular, less expensive choice.
-But for this recipe, the mint is the star, so I use an inexpensive bourbon like regular Jim Beam.
+There are so many great new Bourbons and Ryes on the market in the past decade.
+Knob Creek Bourbon is my standard affordable sippin' whiskey, but no way I'm mixing it with sugar and mint.
+For this recipe, the mint is the star, so I use an inexpensive bourbon like regular Jim Beam.

 About the mint.
 Be sure to remove the stems and the large central vein which can be bitter.
 Leaves only, please.